stfbk/AuBACE/README.md

 node app.js
 ```

-The test dashboard is available at `localhost:8000`.

 Please check the output of each script.
+If receiving an error associated with the Docker *orderer* container when starting the network, stop the network (with the command below), ensure that the *channel-artifacts* folder exists (and is empty) and manually remove the *crypto-config* folder; then attempt the running again.

 To stop the network: